mridul037/mridul037/README.md

 **Quote of the hour:**

-Young man, in mathematics you don't understand things.
-You just get used to them.
+Machines as simple as thermostats can be said to have beliefs.

-~ John von Neumann
+~ John McCarthy (computer scientist)
 <pre>

 </pre>